STEEL STRUCTURES

 CHARACTERISTICS

-➡ automatic classification of the cross-section considering the internal force
+- automatic classification of the cross-section considering the internal forces

 CROSS-SECTIONS